How to Fix the Throne and Liberty Out of Video Memory Issue

 Image via NCSOFT

 Throne and Liberty is a gorgeous MMORPG from Amazon Games and NCSOFT developed on Unreal Engine 5.
-It runs quite well on a variety of hardware, and despite some technical issues at launch, it’s a solid PC release.
+It runs quite well on various hardware, and despite some technical issues at launch, it’s a solid PC release.
 However, if you are playing on an Intel chip of the past two generations, it’s not the most stable experience.
 If you’re running into the infamous “Out of Video Memory” error while playing Throne and Liberty, here is how you can fix that.

 Recommended Videos